brucioamaphone/ai-hedge-fund/README.md

 # AI Crypto Hedge Fund

-This is a proof of concept for an AI-powered crypto hedge fund that analyzes DeFi trading data to make informed trading decisions.
-The system uses DexScreener API to gather real-time market data and employs a multi-agent architecture for comprehensive analysis.
+This is a proof of concept for an AI-Created crypto hedge fund that analyzes DeFi trading data to make informed trading decisions.
+The system uses DexScreener API to gather real-time market data and employs a multi-'agent' architecture for comprehensive analysis.
+The app began using the OpenAi LLM for each agent's analysis.
+I used Windsurf to adapt this program to use DexScreener, and prompted it to change the agent's logic to better fit crypto assets.
+Instead of off loading logic to an LLM, Windurf decided to define its own logic in place.
+The reasoning it gave was that it would be more predictable and therefore more useful to track over time.
 This project is for **educational** purposes only and is not intended for real trading or investment.

 ## System Architecture